 Since some prenuptial agreements have spousal maintenance provisions which assume the tax deduction, it might be necessary for some states to change alimony guidelines within their laws.

-For more information, contact our Florida divorce attorney at The Virga Law Firm, P.A. today.
+For more information, contact The Virga Law Firm, P.A. today.